mgaIIi/DF_UNIGE/Obsidian_reports/Windows Forensics Report - Milo Galli.md

 - **"Pigmy Owl.jpg"**
 - **Great Horned Owl.jpg"**

-At  **01:16** she then downloaded and opened a pdf file called **"Great Horned Owl Info.pdf"** and half an hour later she installed also the ** Skype** application and atteched a usb external webcam but didn't make any calls.
+At  **01:16** she then downloaded and opened a pdf file called **"Great Horned Owl Info.pdf"** and half an hour later she installed also the **Skype** application and atteched a usb external webcam but didn't make any calls.

 At **2:06** the target opened a file named **Luna-Owl.jpg** and some minutes later she searched on **www.amazon.com** and  **www.21food.com** looking respectevly for **"owl eggs"** and **"Fertile Snowy Owl eggs for sale**.

-At **2:47** the target downloaded Skype and set it up but didn't use the app to make any call.

-The activity restarts at **17:23** with the visualization of three jpg files previously downloaded in a Desktop's folder named **"pets"** :
+The target's activity restarts at **17:23** with the visualization of three jpg files previously downloaded in a Desktop's folder named **"pets"** :

 - **Snowy Owl.jpg**